otahsinb/GAZIEECS_Qua_Lecs/README.md

 **Q9:**
 :maple_leaf: Choose three of these design principles.
 For each, either describe it briefly or give an example that illustrates it.

-• Single Responsibility Principle • Open-Closed Principle
+• Single Responsibility Principle: \
+• Open-Closed Principle: \
-• Liskov's Substitution Principle • Dependency Inversion Principle
+• Liskov's Substitution Principle: \
+• Dependency Inversion Principle: \
-• Interface Segregation Principle
+• Interface Segregation Principle:

 **Q10:**
 :maple_leaf: Draw a simple UML class diagram that shows the relationships among customers who place orders for various kinds of office supplies from a retail store.
 The store serves both individuals and corporate clients.
 Payments are made via cash, credit, and invoice.